MoaMoaK/SparrowMail/README.md

 Simply clone the git repository (as the newly create user) here you want it to be installed (must be installed on the mail server) :
 `sudo -u sparrowmail git clone https://moamoak@gitlab.rez-rennes.fr/moamoak/sparrowmail.git`
-And install it using pip :
-`sudo -u sparrowmail pip install sparrowmail/`

 ### Configuration